Ashley Monroe

 Ashley Lauren Monroe (born September 10, 1986) is an American country music singer-songwriter.

-Monroe has released two solo singles, "Satisfied" and "I Don't Want To" (which featured Brooks & Dunn singer Ronnie Dunn), that reached the U.S. Billboard Hot Country Songs chart at #43 and #37, respectively.
+Monroe has released two solo singles, "Satisfied" and "I Don't Want To" (which featured Brooks & Dunn singer Ronnie Dunn), that reached the U.S. Billboard Hot Country Songs chart at No. 43 and No. 37.
 Both singles were from her debut album, Satisfied, that was intended for a 2007 release but was pushed back.
 Monroe left Columbia Records' roster in late 2007 and Satisfied was finally released on May 19, 2009, under Sony Music.
 In June 2011, Monroe, Miranda Lambert and Angaleena Presley formed a band called Pistol Annies.

 Monroe's second studio album, Like a Rose, was released on March 5, 2013, followed by her third album, The Blade, released on July 24, 2015.
 Her fourth studio album, Sparrow, was released on April 20, 2018.

 Early life

 Ashley Lauren Monroe was born on September 10, 1986, in Knoxville, Tennessee. to Larry and Kellye Monroe (née Dalton).
 She has one older brother, Chad.
-She is not related to Bill Monroe.

 At age 11, she won a talent contest in Pigeon Forge where she sang "I Want to Be a Cowboy's Sweetheart", and found steady work at a local theater.
 Her parents played songs by the Eagles and Lynyrd Skynyrd.
 After her father died from cancer when she was 13, Monroe started to write songs to help her deal with the loss, several of which appear on her fourth album, Sparrow.
 A few years later, she began to perform in small clubs in Nashville.